chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 # Assembling the LED Array (WARNING: BURN HAZARD)
 WARNING: There is great potential to burn yourself if you are not skilled in electronic soldering.
 Seek assistance as required!

-Study the image below carefully. the prototyping board should have grid references for you to use. eash LED must have a 220 ohm resistor attached to the positive (longer) leg, which is attached to a 5v voltage rail, while the negative LED is connected to a ground rail.
+Study the image below carefully. the prototyping board should have grid references for you to use. each LED must have a 220-ohm resistor attached to the positive (longer) leg, which is attached to a 5v voltage rail, while the negative LED is connected to a ground rail.

 <div class="row">
   <div class="column">